sig-gis/kaza-lcms/ProjectWorkflow.md

 ![intial_lc](docs/imgs/initial_landcover.PNG)

 * Run the 00sample_pts script, providing a reference land cover image, its land cover band name, and your desired sample stratification options.
-By default the tool will export the point dataset to Google Drive a CSV and as a GEE FeatureCollection Asset.
+By default the tool will export the point dataset to Google Drive as a CSV and to GEE as a FeatureCollection Asset, but you can specify either the -td/--to_drive or -ta/--to_asset flag to specify only one of the export formats.

 CLI Input: